Doctacosa/bitereads/README.md

-# Pocket^2
+# BiteReads

-Pocket^2 ("Pocket Squared"), a frontend to Pocket.
-This much smaller interface makes it more usable on small phone displays and browser sidebars.
+BiteReads, a frontend to Pocket.
+This much smaller interface makes it more usable on small phone displays and browser windows.

 ## Configuration